keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-Then it returns the following JSON:
+The request returns the following JSON:

 {% highlight json %}
 [